-- Create digital art using shapes on Tux Paint.
-It is a drawing program that has easy to use interface, fun-sound effects and an encouraging cartoon mascot who guides children as they use the program.
-Kids will make use of blank canvas and a variety of drawing tools to help them be creative. - begin to explore word and data processing software such as MS Word and MS Excel.
+- begin to explore word and data processing software such as MS Word and MS Excel.
 MS Word will enable students to create simple word documents using text and graphics editing tools such as font, page border and page background among many others.
-Students will create simple tables in MS Excel and learn how to edit those using tools such as cell size, border and cell color. - create graphic presentations of data and information using tools such as MS PowerPoint and Canva.
-MS PowerPoint will be used to create presentations about given topics while Canva, an online poster making website, will help students represent information graphically. - be introduced to the foundations of robotics and coding through the annual Hour of Code (HOC) event, an initiative that enables students to learn the basics of coding through a fun and playful method.
-After progressing through the different stages of the HOC, students will further explore the mechanics of robotics through the use LEGO WeDo, which involves building of robotic structures and the use of programming to control these robots. - Enhance coding skills by doing a short course on code.org and make use of drag/drop blocks of codes to control objects.
-They will also understand the importance of organizing blocks in sequence to produce a series of events. - Explore paint 3D as it is a raster graphics and 3D computer graphics application which is a refresh of Microsoft Paint.
-It is one of several 3D modeling and printing applications, which will enable students to create and design 3D models.
+Students will create simple tables in MS Excel and learn how to edit those using tools such as cell size, border and cell color. - create graphic presentations of data and information using tools such as MS PowerPoint and PosterMyWall.
+MS PowerPoint will be used to create presentations about given topics while PosterMyWall, an online poster making website, will help students represent information graphically. - be introduced to the foundations of robotics and coding through the annual Hour of Code (HOC) event, an initiative that enables students to learn the basics of coding through a fun and playful method.
+After progressing through the different stages of the HOC, students will further explore the mechanics of robotics through the use LEGO WeDo, which involves building of robotic structures and the use of programming to control these robots. - explore the basics of movie making through the use of Windows Movie Maker.
+They will be required to use images, sound and text to create simple videos about a given topic.
+EduBlogs would be used by students to create their personal blogs for sharing opinions and thoughts on a given topic.
+To explore 3D designing and simulation, students will work with Homestyler to design a 3D rendering of homes and buildings.